 Treatment for breast cancer begins after the woman’s condition has been thoroughly evaluated.

 Treatment options depend on the stage and type of breast cancer and the receptors that the cancer has.
 However, treatment is complex because the different types of breast cancer differ greatly in characteristics such as growth rate, tendency to spread (metastasize), and response to various treatments.
 Also, much is still unknown about breast cancer.
 Consequently, doctors may have different opinions about the most appropriate treatment for a particular woman.

 Doctors may ask women with breast cancer to participate in research studies investigating a new treatment.
 New treatments aim to improve the chances of survival or quality of life.
-All women who participate in a research study are treated because a new treatment is compared with other effective treatments.
 Women should ask their doctor to explain the risks and possible benefits of participation, so that they can make a well-informed decision.

 The cancerous tumor and varying amounts of the surrounding tissue are removed.
 There are two main options for removing the tumor: